What Is Chiropractic Care?

 How Chiropractic Helps

 Chiropractic is a natural healthcare system.
 There are no foreign substances that are needed to allow the body to heal.
 Chiropractic unlocks the body's own power to adapt and thrive.
-It's focus is restoring and maintaining motion of the spine and all other joints of the body.
+Chiropractic has a main focus of restoring and maintaining motion of the spine and all other joints of the body.

 How Chiropractic Works